Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 Scoring in Groups and Leagues

-Try Bonus 1pt (five or more tries scored)
+• Try Bonus 1pt (four or more tries scored)

 Splitting Ties in Groups or Leagues

-If teams are finish level in a table, the order will be decided by:
+If teams finish level in a table, the order will be decided by:

 1. The team with greater overall difference between points scored and points conceded in all games.